micoFinlandes/react-native-compass-heading/README.md

 # react-native-compass-heading

-## This is a mod to original `react-native-compass-heading` trying to overcome compass calibration detection challenge in some feasible way
+## This is a mod to original `react-native-compass-heading` to give an accuracy value for android also, which is missing in the original repo.

-## Status: WIP (Work In Progress)
+### Accuracy is now detected by Android Java code and may alter from 0..3 where 0 is the poorest one and 3 the best one.

 <img src="android.png" width="40%"> <img src="ios.png" width="40%">